-Read five good reasons why you should get trained for your ultrasound technician career.
+Read five good reasons why you should get an education to prep for your ultrasound technician career.

-If you’re considering whether to enroll in ultrasound technician training but are still on the fence, here are five good reasons to take that first step:
+If you’re considering whether to enroll in ultrasound technician school but are still on the fence, here are five good reasons to take that first step:

 1. Enter the job field in a short time.
 A 2-year associates degree is the most popular option for students getting their ultrasound training, but if you have previous experience in a health profession you may be able complete your ultrasound certificate program in about a year.

 2. Be a part of a cutting-edge career field.
 While ultrasound is most often associated with pregnancy, ultrasound imaging is used in a growing number of ways, which translates to good job opportunities for the future.

 3. Earn a great salary.
 Your ultrasound technician education will qualify you for a job with great salary potential.
 According to the U.S. Bureau of Labor Statistics, the median pay for diagnostic medical sonographers is $62,540.